Open In Colab Open in Kaggle

 Coding Exercise 5: Cleanup Memories To Find The Best-Fit#

-To address this problem, we employ “cleanup memories.”
-These are lots of ways to implement these systems, but today, we’re going to do it with a single hidden layer neural network.
-Let’s start with a sequence of symbols, say \(\texttt{fire-fighter},\texttt{math-teacher},\texttt{sales-manager},\) and so on, in that fashion, and create a new vector that is a corrupted combination of all three.
-We will then use a cleanup memory to find the best-fitting vector in our vocabulary.
+To address this problem we employ “cleanup memories”.
+There are lots of ways to implement these systems, but today we’re going to do it with a single hidden layer neural network.
+Lets start with a sequence of symbols, say \(\texttt{fire-fighter},\texttt{math-teacher},\texttt{sales-manager},\) and so on, in that fashion, and create a new vector that is a corrupted combination of all three.
+We will then use a clean up memory to find the best fitting vector in our vocabulary.

-In the cell below, you will see the definition of noisy_vector, your task is to complete the calculation of similarity values for this vector and all default ones.
+In the cell below you will see the definition of noisy_vector, your task is to complete the calculation of similarity values for this vector and all default ones.

 ###################################################################